Jekyll Island, GeorgiaCoastal & Beaches

 Top Things to Do

-• Relax on the Beaches: Beyond Driftwood Beach, Jekyll Island boasts several other beautiful stretches of sand.
-Great Dunes Beach Park offers wide-open spaces, picnic areas, and public restrooms, making it ideal for families.
-St. Andrews Beach Park, on the island's southern tip, is known for its birdwatching tower and stunning sunset views over the Jekyll Sound.
-All beaches are free and open to the public.
+• Relax on the Beaches: Beyond Driftwood Beach, Jekyll Island boasts miles of pristine shoreline.
+Great Dunes Beach Park offers amenities like picnic areas and playgrounds, while St. Andrews Beach Park is excellent for birdwatching and spotting dolphins.

 Best Time to Visit